Guidance for Listed Companies

 Removals From Listings

-Each trading day, the NYSE MKT publishes two lists of issues pending delisting from the Exchange:
+The NYSE publishes two lists of issues pending delisting from the Exchange:

 An issue is added to this list upon the Exchange's filing of a Form 25 with the SEC and remains posted until the application to delist the issue becomes effective with the SEC (generally 10 days).